Jmcgee01125/QuickSuite/QuickCombine/README.txt

 	Enter the number (such as "2") of the video in the list given, then press enter.
 	Do not enter a blank, even if the argument order is the intended order, numbers must be entered.

-You are responsible for making sure that all selected items are videos.
+You are responsible for making sure that all items are videos and have the same file extension.

-The output will be saved as QuickCombine_output.<type selection>
+The output will be saved as QuickCombine_output.<ext>

 :: -------------------------------------

-By opening QuickCombine.bat, two variables become available:
+By opening QuickCombine.bat, one variable becomes available:
-	UseNVENC - Uses the nvenc encoder on the GPU instead of a CPU encoder.
-MUCH faster, but not available for all systems (default: 0).
-	           QuickCompress runs a check when starting if UseNVENC=1, to prevent an abnormal crash. ext - Output file type (default: mp4).
+	ext - Output file type, should match the source files that you're using (default: mp4).